Adizlois/Despro/README.md

 # Despro
-Despro (descarga de proyectos - project downloader) makes it possible to make local backups of one or several projects from the Epicollect 5 server (json file and pictures) and creates csv excel-compatible files.
+Despro (descarga de proyectos - project downloader) makes it possible to create local backups of one or several projects from the Epicollect 5 server (json file and pictures) and creates csv excel-compatible files.

 ## Script overview